froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 ## Setting

+Before you work on this program you need to prepare the configuration.
-Open `config/config.json` and set the installation directory for Stable Diffusion Web UI.
+Just open `config/config.json` in your text editor, and start setting the installation directory for Stable Diffusion Web UI and weights used by the UI.

 Config file is roughly separated into two sections: `desination` and `source`.
-In `destination` you can specify the destination for links to weights to be actually placed, while `source` is for the location for weight are located.
+In `destination`, you can specify the destination for symbolic links or hardlinks to real weights to be placed, while `source` is for the location for original weights living in.

-`source` section is also devided into some sections so you can tell the type of weight.
-Types are like: `checkpoint`, `vae`, `embeddings`, `hypernetworks`, `lora`.
+`source` section is also devided into some sections so you can tell the type of weights from others.
+The types are like: `checkpoint`, `vae`, `embeddings`, `hypernetworks`, `lora`.

 Schema

+Note that since the configuration has JSON format, the comment in this example is uninteligible for the script parser, and therefore you have to eliminate them while you edit the configuration.

 ```json
 {